rockstor/rockstor-doc/howtos/oem-guide.rst

 is an `Open Collective <https://opencollective.com/>`_ Non-Profit/Non-Business Open Source community endeavour.

-- All rockstor distributed code is FSF Free/Libre & OSI approved and available on our `GitHub Organisation <https://github.com/rockstor>`_ site.
+- All Rockstor distributed code is FSF Free/Libre & OSI approved and available on our `GitHub Organisation <https://github.com/rockstor>`_ site.

-- All 'rockstor' rpm packages are source (--format sdist) in-nature: i.e. non binary.
+- All 'rockstor' rpm packages are source (--format sdist) in nature: i.e. non binary.

-- All released packages are build directly from publicly tagged GitHub releases, for details see: `rockstor-rpmbuild <https://github.com/rockstor/rockstor-rpmbuild>`_.
+- All released packages are built directly from publicly tagged GitHub releases, for details see: `rockstor-rpmbuild <https://github.com/rockstor/rockstor-rpmbuild>`_.

 - All installers are built using an open source project and configuration,